-You can have the participants work in small groups and this helps to get them interacting and to know each other i.e. as an icebreaker exercise.
+You can have the participants work in small groups and this helps to get them to interact and to know each other i.e. as an icebreaker exercise.
 It’s also great for bringing out ideas about issues regards how we feel safe or not in the workplace.

 The ideal timeframe for this activity is 10 minutes.